-Customer accounts receivable consists of amounts owed from private individuals or organizations for goods and services.
+The customer receivable accounts consist of amounts owed from private individuals or organizations for goods and services.
 The District's receivable balance represents all unpaid amounts at year end.
-The balance is not reduced by an estimated uncollectible amount since the District experiences virtually no bad debt loss because of its statutory authority to refuse service to delinquent properties and the District also has lien rights.
+The balance is not reduced by an estimated uncollectible amount since the District experiences virtually no bad debt loss due to its statutory authority to both refuse service to delinquent accounts and to file property liens where necessary.